Personal property valuer, Kaiwāriu rawa papanoho

 Tasks

-- Gather information in order to provide services to clients.
+- find information to provide services to clients

 You usually learn on the job to become a personal property valuer and a qualification may be useful.